 McDonald's All Americans announced

-Five Kentucky recruits are among the 24 boys' high school basketball players selected Thursday to this year's McDonald's All American Game.
+Five Kentucky recruits are among the 24 boys' high school basketball players who were selected Thursday to this year's McDonald's All American Game.

 The 36th annual McDonald's boys' game will be played April 3 in Chicago and televised live at 9:30 p.m.
 ET on ESPN.
-Chicago native Jabari Parker, the No. 2 overall prospect in the ESPN 100, will represent the host city in the game for the West and be matched up against No. 1 prospect Andrew Wiggins for the East.
+Chicago native Jabari Parker, the No. 2 overall prospect in the ESPN 100, will represent the host city in the game for the West and will be matched up on opposite sides from No. 1 prospect Andrew Wiggins for the East.

 Other colleges that landed multiple recruits in the game were Florida with point guard Kasey Hill and power forward Chris Walker; Duke with small forward Parker and shooting guard Matt Jones; and North Carolina with power forward Isaiah Hicks and center Kennedy Meeks.